 Just across the street from Roma Termini (Rome’s main train station) is the Baths of Diocletian, the largest, most extravagant of all ancient baths.
 So large was the bath that it could, simultaneously, fit three thousand bathers.
 Though much of the ancient structure is lost, it incorporates within it today the National Museum of Rome (in the main hall), the Basilica of Santa Maria degli Angeli e dei Martiri (in the tepidarium), and the church of San Bernardo alle Terme (in one of the two rotundas at the corner of the garden).
 The Baths of Diocletian was built by Emperor Diocletian who wanted them to be grander than the, almost a century older, Baths of Caracalla.
 The ruins that stand today give only a glimpse into the grandeur that existed during its time.

-Covering almost thirteen hectares, the Baths of Caracalla is a popular tourist site.
+Covering almost thirteen hectares, the Baths of Caracalla are a classic Roman public bath house that date back to the third century.
 Even today, as you walk up the street from the Bath you can almost hear the chariots that, legends say, the roman soldiers rode on their way to the Bath after watching a duel in the Colosseum.

-The Roman Colosseum, built to seat fifty thousand spectators, is the oldest (inaugurated by Titus around 80 AD) amphitheater of its kind in antiquity.
+Easily one of Rome’s most visited and most recognizable attractions is the Colosseum.
+Located in the heart of the city, this massive structure dates back to the first century.
+Built to seat 50,000 spectators to witness such classic Roman events as gladiator competitions, executions, dramas, and other forms of public entertainment is the amphitheater of its kind in antiquity.
 Not just because of its sheer size, but also because of its intricate planning that allowed the staging of magnificent spectacles, the Colosseum is a marvel of Roman engineering along with being an example of the extraordinary Roman architecture.